Priesemann-Group/covid19_inference_forecast/README.md

 * Daily updated cases by reporting date are retrieved from [Our World in Data](https://ourworldindata.org/).

 ### Scenario using weekly changepoints and nowcasting data (RKI)
+We recommend using plot based on reporting date above.
+The nowcast imputation step of the RKI doesn't take into account varying reporting delays and weekly variations in the percentage of people which report the begin of the symptoms.
+Both effects lead to biases in recent case numbers (see also [twitter:StefFun](https://twitter.com/StefFun/status/1325938584344555522))
 <p float="left">
   <img src="figures/weekly_cps_nowcast_ts.png" height="450" />
   <img src="figures/weekly_cps_nowcast_dist.png" height="450" />